metafacture/metafacture-core/MAINTAINING.md

 # Releasing

 We shall make releases quarterly.
 Approximate timetable is every Januar, April, July, October.
-We may publish `master-SNAPSHOT` builds more frequently.

 Releasing involves to first make and test the release candidate before actually making the release.
 Note that we provide a *GitHub release for manual download* as well as a *release on Maven central* to be consumed as a library.

 It's good habit to use semantic versioning in release numbers `A`.`B`.`C`, i.e. increase `A` when it's a major release breaking backward compatibility; increase `B` when it got new features; increase `C` indicating bug-fixes.

-A suffix like `rcN` (where `N` is a number) indicates a release candidate (`rc`).
+## Signing

-To upload to Sonatype you need (as well for the release candidate as for the release) a `gradle.properties` in the root directory that looks like this:
+To upload to Sonatype we need to sign the artifacts.
+Adjust `gradle.properties` in the root directory that like this:

 ```
 signing.gnupg.executable=gpg